20af02/Wildfire-Watch/README.md

 All object identification uses Google Cloud's VISION API.
 The pipeline can be exported across multiple systems with minimal changes.

 # Sample pipeline
 To get started, specify a camera input using the flags in `main.py`, then run the excecutible using `python ./main.py`.
-You can view the predicted license plate frames in the `detections` folder.
+You can view the frames determined to contain wildfires in them in the detections folder.

 Wildfire-Watch is Open Source.
 You can find the code on [GitHub repo](https://github.com/20af02/Wildfire-Watch/).